Transferring to Another Degree ProgramCopyright: © RWTH Aachen

 Exception 1: Necessary Subject Change Due to Loss of Your Right to Examination

 If you want to change your subject because you have lost your right to examination, you are allowed to do so after the start of the lecture period.
-As long as you have applied by the respective deadline, it is possible to change subject until the last day of the month in which the current lecture period started.
-October 31 is the latest deadline for the winter semester, and April 30 for the summer semester .
+As long as you have applied by the respective deadline, it is possible to change subjects until the last day of the month in which the current lecture period started.
+October 31 is the latest deadline for the winter semester and April 30 is for the summer semester.

-Note: If you would like to start a new subject in this way, you need to submit an official affidavit and a certificate of good standing from your current examination board to RWTHonline.
+Note: If you would like to start a new subject in this way, you need to submit an official unsworn declaration and a certificate of good standing from your current examination board to RWTHonline.

 Exception 2: Changing From a Bachelor's to a Master's Course of Study

 You must submit your degree certificate during your first semester.
 Failure to do so will mean you can not re-enroll for the following semester.
-You need to apply within the respective deadline to change subject.
-If you have applied by the deadlines, the latest date you can change your enrollment by is April 30 for summer semester and October 31 for winter semester.
+You need to apply within the respective deadline to change subjects.
+If you have applied by the deadlines, the latest date you can change your enrollment is April 30 for the summer semester and October 31 for the winter semester.
 These are also the latest possible successful completion dates for your Bachelor's course of study.

-Can I receive credit in my new subject for the exams I took in my old subject?
+Can I receive credit in my new subject for the exams I took in my previous subject?

 Yes.
-Exams you have completed that are equally applicable for both the old and new subject are recognized when you change your subject.
+Exams you have completed that are equally applicable to both the old and new course of study are recognized upon request to the relevant examination board.

-When I change subjects, do I start my new studies in the first course semester?
+When I change subjects, do I automatically start in the first course semester?

-No. If you have completed exams in your old subject, credits for which can be to your new subject, you can enroll in a higher course semester, right as you change subjects. the Examination Board may, upon application, agree to place you in a higher course semester.
+No. If you have earned credit in your previous subject and relevant credit can be transferred to your new subject, the examination board may, upon application, agree to place you in a higher course semester.

 As a prerequisite, you need to apply to be accepted into a higher course semester.

-For detailed information on the process in place for your degree program/subject, please get in touch with your departmental advisor.
+For detailed information on the process in place for your degree program or subject, please get in touch with your departmental advisor.

 There is restricted admission for the higher course semesters of my new subject.
 What do I do?

 You have to apply for a university placement in a higher course semester through the Registrar's Office.
-The application deadline for the summer semester is March 15th, and September 15th, for the winter semester.
+The application deadline for the summer semester is March 15, while for the winter semester it is September 15.

-Whether or not you receive the placement in a higher course semester depends on whether there are free spots available in that course of study's respecitive course semester.
-This means that someone from your targeted course semester has to disenroll, thus freeing up a spot for you.
+Whether or not you receive the placement in a higher course semester depends on whether there are free spots available in that course of study's respective course semester.
+This means that someone from your targeted course semester has to terminate their enrollment, thus freeing up a spot for you.
 Please note that as a general prerequisite, you must have applied for a place via RWTHonline.

-Note: We recommend that you simulatenously apply for a spot in the first semester.
-If there is no open spot in the semester you are aiming for, you still have the chance to enter your desired course of study in the first semester.
-After you are enrolled as a first semester student, you can be bumped up to your desired semester if there are enough spaces available in the higher core semesters after the allocation process has taken place.
-Typically students will not be bumped up until the following semester due to limited capacities.
+Note: We recommend that you simultaneously apply for a spot in the first semester.
+If there is no open spot in the semester you are aiming for, you still have the chance to enroll in your desired course of study in the first semester.
+Once enrolled as a first-semester student, you can transfer to your desired semester if there are enough spaces available in the higher core semesters after the allocation process has taken place.
+Typically, students will not be transferred until the following semester due to limited capacities.